dstretch/wheel-cutter/README.md

 pi@raspberrypi:~/wheel-cutter $
 ```

-Before getting too carried away with calbing up the stepper motor, I would recommend following a phased approach to connecting everythin up which should reduce th risk of frying your Pi!
+Before getting too carried away with cabling up the stepper motor, I would recommend following a phased approach to connecting everythin up which should reduce th risk of frying your Pi!
+Take a look at this page:

 You are now ready to run the wheel cutting application.
 The can be run by typing in the following which will start the application: